|

 3. ORAL MOTOR: Oral motor skills are used to regulate state of arousal.
 Infant and toddlers use sucking as a way to fall asleep or calm down; children and adults may use the oral motor area to concentrate (chew gum, suck through straw or bite nails), and comfort (foods).
 Considerations: Oral motor activities must be constantly and consistently monitored for safety.
 Be aware of food and non-food allergies when considering oral motor activities.

 4. TACTILE: The tactile system is designed to alert us to threats, gives us body boundaries, and combined with proprioception, gives us our basis for body image.
 Considerations: Light touch is easily misinterpreted as pain and can cause the nervous system - to go onto a state of fight or flight (autonomic nervous system; sympathetic).
-Always provide deep pressure when in contact with the child.
+Always provide deep pressure when in contact with the child and ask permission.

 Related Topics: | ||||||||